Announcements

 Site Characteristics

-• Habitat: site is located in the Lower Mississippi River Bottomlands Division of Illinois.
+Habitat: The site is located in the Lower Mississippi River Bottomlands Division of Illinois.
 The topography is relatively flat with numerous shallow sloughs and other water areas scattered throughout the area.
 More prominent water areas include Grassy Lake with 350 acres and Lyerla Lake with 275 acres.
-Active habitat management will be occurring throughout the year on the site.

 Site Specific Regulations

-• All statewide hunting regulations apply at site unless noted hereafter.
+Statewide and associated species regulations apply at site unless noted hereafter.

-• Night hunting is prohibited
+Night hunting is prohibited.

 Deer

-• Archery
+Archery

 • Hunting is allowed in the Controlled Area October 1-31.

-• Hunting is allowed in the Firing Line Unit during the statewide season
+• Hunting is allowed in the Firing Line Unit during the statewide season.

 Turkey

-• Fall Archery
+Fall Archery

 Waterfowl